 Image Source: iStock.com/IvanJekic

 16. Bespoke Wewing or Alterations: Putting together custom clothing and accessories can be a little more complicated online, but as multitudes of Etsy shops show, it is definitely possible.
+All you need is a professional tailor logo to distinguish yourself and add eye catching visuals of your craft.
 Another idea is to open a small storefront, like Atomica in Ashland, OR, which brings together the upcycling work of three different designers.

 17. Selling for others or Managing Accounts: This could include not only sites like Etsy, but Amazon Handmade (and the regular Amazon as well, for used items) and Ebay.
 Frequently, people have items sitting around in their house or garage that they would like to be able to sell at for at least some sort of profit, rather than hauling it to GoodWill.
 If you have the time and experience to handle listing large numbers of items, tracking purchases, and mailing the items, then you could easily take a percentage of the profit as your fee as a fulfillment manager, and not have to handle finding or making the products yourself.

 18. Event Management: If you have a flair for organizing parties and receptions, starting up a small business as an event planner or manager could be the niche for you.
+With an event planner brand logo design in hand, a small home office and some networking skills you could start this business overnight.
 You could choose to store your own event supplies, such as tents, linens, and silverware, in order to be able to offer complete packages to your clients.
 Or you can coordinate with other businesses that can provide the same such as catering.

 Image Source: DesignMantic Business Card